-🇺🇸 Federal Income Tax Calculator
+Income Tax Calculator

-Estimate your federal and state tax burden
+Estimate your federal, state & local income tax burden

-Updated for 2023 tax year on Mar 01, 2023
+Updated for 2024 tax year on Dec 19, 2024

 Income tax calculators by state

-United States federal income tax calculation
+Federal income tax calculation

 Benjamin Franklin once said: In this world nothing can be said to be certain, except death and taxes

-In this step, you must work out your adjusted gross income by removing retirement contributions from your total annual gross income.
+In this step, you must work out your gross income adjusted by removing retirement contributions from your total annual gross income.
 Contributions 401(k) and IRA are considered retirement contributions.

 The formula is: